 Who couldn’t stand to live a little healthier lifestyle?
 Whether you’re looking to eat better or hit the gym more, you don’t have to go it alone.
 Try incorporating a fitness app.
-Buying health supplements or weight loss pills online?
-Read this first.
+Tap or click here for important information before buying health supplements or weight loss pills online.

 Almost as stressful as losing weight and eating right is deciding which health and fitness app to use.
 Apple’s HealthKit can show you basic, important information, and the Android alternative can only help you so far.

 For something a bit more robust, you will need help from professionals.
-We have found four of the best weight loss and nutrition apps to guide you through your journey.
+We have found four excellent weight loss and nutrition apps to guide your journey.

 1. Lose It!

 Rated as one of the top weight loss apps, Lose It! aims to make losing pounds as easy as possible.
 The app will show you how many calories you have consumed and how many remain for the day.